programmatoroSeduto/ExperimentalRoboticsLab-Assignment-1/README.md

 - The actual *movement_controller* is just a "socket" for a real movement controller.
 The specifications require only that the service is *blocking*.
 - the sensing part is completely missing: actually the robot knows always its position without a localization system, and doesn't need to scan any QR code (or image processing, or sensing something) in order to understand the environment.
 This architecture is heaily focused on the AI part.
+- implementing the cluedo_armor_interface as an action could increase the performances.
+Actually, the services inside that node are the most time-consuming due to the huge number of needed aRMOR requests.
+See the time diagram.

 About how the game is managed: